 Here at Unibet we offered Caribbean Stud Poker in our Live Casino!
 This means you can interact with the dealer and chat along with other players.
 It’s a great way to bring the real life casino from the hall to your living room.

-And remember, you can play Caribbean Stud Poker on the Unibet app, via your smartphone or tablet.
+And remember, you can play Caribbean Stud Poker on the Unibet Poker App, via your smartphone or tablet.
 You can also download the Unibet poker player if you are playing on your desktop!